Skip to main content

 About Kingdom's Return: Time-Eating Fruit and the Ancient Monster

-Kingdom's Return: Time-Eating Fruit and the Ancient Monster is a single player city builder game.
+Kingdom's Return: Time-Eating Fruit and the Ancient Monster is a single player city builder game with fantasy and anime themes.
 It was developed by INTI CREATES CO., LTD. and was released on April 23, 2026.
 It received mostly positive reviews from both critics and players.

 A kingdom-rebuilding adventure filled with action and strategy!
 Kingdom's Return is an action RPG where you'll adventure to restore your fallen kingdom.
 Collect materials in 2D side-scrolling adventure stages, then use them in the strategy part to rebuild your kingdom and power up your characters!